aaOpenSource/aaTemplateExtract/Schema.md

 - Added template name and template revision number to each top level XML

 ### 1.1
-- Scripts and Attributes to two separate directories; added Discrete Field Attributes
+- Scripts and Attributes to two separate directories
+- Added Discrete Field Attributes

 ### 1.0
 - Scripts only